5 benefits of brand consistency and how to maintain it

 People don’t buy into products as much as they buy into brands.
 In fact, having consistent branding across all platforms has been shown to increase revenue by up to 23%

 But while brand consistency has never been so important, it’s also never been so difficult to maintain.
-A growing list of consumer touchpoints and the need for more and more content means you need to put some real consideration into how you manage brand consistency these days.
+A growing list of consumer touchpoints and the need for more and more content means you need to put some real consideration into how you manage corporate brand consistency these days.

 In this article, I’m going to take you through all the things you need to know about building a consistent brand.
 But first, let’s look at what brand consistency is and how it helps businesses thrive.